oroinc/documentation/crm/user_guide/business_intelligence/business_intelligence_filters.rst

 Segments
 --------

-A segment is a set of the Activity and/or Data audit and/or Field Condition and/or Condition Group filters created separately :ref:`Filters guide <user-guide-filters-segments>` for records of a specific entity.
+A segment is a set of the Activity and/or Data audit and/or Field Condition and/or Condition Group filters created separately for the records of a specific entity.
 It can be updated dynamically or upon a user's request.

 In other words, if you often need to use a specific set of conditions to filter the entity records, you can create a segment and use it instead of redefining the same conditions time and again.